buildbot/buildbot/master/docs/manual/cfg-global.rst

 The ``type`` key describes the type of MQ implementation to be used.
 Note that the implementation type cannot be changed in a reconfig.

-The available implemenetation types are described in the following sections.
+The available implementation types are described in the following sections.

 Simple
 ++++++